franklin113/LTC-Timecode-Generator/README.md

 ## Release History -

+### 1.07
+Timecode readout is now substantially more efficient because the numbers are all using cache selects.
+On startup, values 0-60 are stored in a cache top.
+The timecode readout as well as the countdown are simply retrieving these from cache.

 ### 1.03
 Fixed an issue with icon usage on Mac os.
 Fixed a mac version issue with text slightly shifting due to auto sizing.